Byzantine architecture: Hagia Sophia

 The most famous example of Byzantine architecture is the Hagia Sophia, and it has been described as "holding a unique position in the Christian world", and as an architectural and cultural icon of Byzantine and Eastern Orthodox civilization.
 The Hagia Sophia held the title of largest church in the world until the Ottoman Empire sieged the Byzantine capital.
-After the fall of Constantinople, the church was used by the Muslims for their religious services until 1931, when it was reopened as a museum in 1935.
+After the fall of Constantinople, the church was used by the Muslims for their religious services until 1931, when it was reopened as a museum in 1935, before being converted back into a mosque in 2020.
 Translated from Greek, the name Hagia Sophia means "Holy Wisdom".